 On the SAML Single Sign-On Setting Edit page, make the following configurations:

-- For the Name field, type in a friendly name for this configuration.
+a.
+For the Name field, type in a friendly name for this configuration.
 Providing a value for Name automatically populate the API Name textbox.

+c.
 In the Entity Id textbox, type your Salesforce domain name using the following pattern:

 - Enterprise account: